-Semitones: Amount of semitones to pitch shift up or down.
+Semitones: This is the number of semitones to pitch shift up or down.
 There are 12 semitones per octave.

-Cents: Amount of cents to pitch shift up or down.
+Cents: This is the number of cents to pitch shift up or down.
 There are 100 cents per semitone.

 Generate Audio Harmony